hf25/flight-booking-service/README.md

-# CSE 414 Homework 8: Database Application and Transaction Management
+# Database Application and Transaction Management

 **Objectives:**
 To get experience with database application development and transaction management.